Last Updated: September 26, 2022

 In fact, what has been reported as one of the more poorly implemented examples of what is called a community benefits agreement occurred in the development of the most recent Yankee Stadium.
 In that case the developer contracted with the Bronx borough president and Bronx delegation of the New York City Council to provide community benefits.
-Strictly speaking, of course, that does not meet our definition of a community benefits agreement, since community groups were not among the parties to the contract.
+This really is a variation of our definition of a community benefits agreement, since political leaders, not grassroots community groups, were parties to the contract.
+This example only demonstrates that there are many variations on the theme.

 Some CBAs incorporate statements of principles to be followed during the development process and sometimes for as long as 30 years after project completion.
 Others zero in on specific actions developers will take.
 The agreements tend to be heavily tilted toward mandating what the developer will do, but many developers also have been successful in requiring the neighborhood to voice its support for the development and even sometimes not to sue the development team.